lucascorumba/personal-projects/currency-rates/README.md

 # Currency Rates Fetcher
-ETL pipeline to fetch, store and display currency rates.
-It works both locally and on the cloud provided by [PythonAnywhere](pythonanywhere.com).
+ETL pipeline developed to automate the aquisition, processing, storage and continuous availability of currency exchange rates.

+This process can work both locally and on the cloud, being deployed on [PythonAnywhere](pythonanywhere.com).

 Makes use of the [exchangerates API](https://exchangeratesapi.io/) as data source and uses python's built-in module `sqlite3` to create and connect to a simple [SQLite3](https://www.sqlite.org/docs.html) database.
 [Flask](https://flask.palletsprojects.com/en/stable/) was used to create the API, wich was set up to serve as data source for vizualization tools.